avb279/avb279.github.io/Projects/1_Lateral_Gene_Transfer_in_a_Tanzanian_grass_population.md

 ## Results
 - Cenchrinae LGT had a random distribution within the population (Standardised Global Moran’s I = 0.180, p = 0.857).
 - Other biogeographic variables were unrelated to Cenchrinae LGT presence, supporting our analysis of random distribution.

+## Discussion
+- The finding of random distribution contradicts the expectation of uniform LGT presence/absence in confined populations due to an original past LGT event.
+- This suggests that there was either a recent migration of gene-carrying individuals or there is a limited selective advantage of the Cenchrinae-derived PEPC gene in this habitat.

+## Conclusion
+- LGT can create intraspecific variation on a smaller geographic scale.